opensearch-project/project-website/_posts/2025-03-27-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512.md

 ## Why Intel AVX-512 performs better

 The techniques used in vector search are computationally expensive, and Intel AVX-512 is well-positioned to tackle these challenges.
 The accelerator can be used directly in several ways:
-- Writing native code using intrinsics
+- For writing native code using intrinsics
 - In compiler optimizations, such as auto-vectorization The corresponding optimized assembly instructions are generated when the accelerator is correctly utilized.
-AVX2 generates instructions using YMM registers, and AVX512 generates instructions using ZMM registers.
-The performance is enhanced by allowing ZMM registers to handle 32 double-precision and 64 single-precision floating-point operations per clock cycle within 512-bit vectors.
+AVX2 generates instructions using YMM registers, and AVX-512 generates instructions using ZMM registers.
+Performance is enhanced by allowing ZMM registers to handle 32 double-precision and 64 single-precision floating-point operations per clock cycle within 512-bit vectors.
 Additionally, these registers can process eight 64-bit and sixteen 32-bit integers.
-With up to two 512-bit fused-multiply add (FMA) units, AVX-512 effectively doubles the width of data registers, the number of registers, and the width of FMA units compared to Intel AVX2 YMM registers.
+With up to two 512-bit fused-multiply-add (FMA) units, AVX-512 effectively doubles the width of data registers, the number of registers, and the width of FMA units compared to Intel AVX2 YMM registers.
 Beyond these improvements, Intel AVX-512 offers increased parallelism, which leads to faster data processing and improved performance in compute-intensive applications such as scientific simulations, analytics, and machine learning.
 It also provides enhanced support for complex number calculations and accelerates tasks like cryptography and data compression.
 Furthermore, AVX-512 includes new instructions that improve the efficiency of certain algorithms, reduce power consumption, and optimize resource utilization, making it a powerful tool for modern computing needs.
-By registering double width to 512 bits, the use of ZMM registers over YMM registers can potentially double the data throughput and computational power.
-When AVX-512 extension is detected, the Faiss distance and scalar quantizer functions  process 16 vectors per loop compared to 8 vectors per loop for AVX2 extension.
+By registering double width to 512 bits, the use of ZMM registers instead of YMM registers can potentially double the data throughput and computational power.
+When the AVX-512 extension is detected, the Faiss distance and scalar quantizer functions  process 16 vectors per loop compared to 8 vectors per loop for the AVX2 extension.
 Thus, in vector search using k-nearest neighbors (k-NN), index build times and vector search performance can be enhanced with the use of these new hardware extensions.

 ## The hot spot in OpenSearch vector search

-Because of single instruction multiple data (SIMD) processing, AVX-512 helps reduce cycles spent in hot functions during indexing and search for both inner product and L2 (Euclidean) space types, especially notable in the FP32-encoded indexing.
-The next section describes the hot functions observed during an OpenSearch benchmark execution, and the corresponding improvements observed when the hot functions are vectorized using AVX-512.
-The baseline used is the AVX2 version of the Faiss library.
-The **% cycles spent** is the percentage of time spent by the CPU on the particular function during the benchmark run.
+Because of single instruction multiple data (SIMD) processing, AVX-512 helps reduce the number of cycles spent on hot functions during indexing and search for both inner product and L2 (Euclidean) space types, which is especially notable in the FP32-encoded indexing.
+The next section describes the hot functions observed during an OpenSearch benchmark execution, and the corresponding improvements observed when the hot functions were vectorized using AVX-512.
+The baseline used is the AVX2 version of the Faiss library. **% Cycles spent** represents the percentage of time spent by the CPU on the particular function during the benchmark run.

 ### Inner product space type